christophermayfield/thesisprogress/myupdates.md

 #September 28th 2018

 Today, I made the repo.
 This is going to be the final push for my thesis.
-So now i am logging to keep it public.
+So now I am logging to keep it public.
 Hope you enjoy the ride!

+#September 29th, 2018

+On Saturday, I am going to watch a video on how to data clean and recode in Excel, since that is something that is vital to the research project.